ToshioCP/Gobject-tutorial/src/sec2.src.md

 However, how can we determine whether it is useless?
 GObject system provides reference count to solve the problem.

-Instance is created and used by someone (some other objects, some functions or something like that).
+Instance is created and used by other objects or main program.
-We say someone refers to the instance.
+That is to say, the instance is referred.
 If the instance is referred by A and B, then the number of the reference is two.
-This is reference count.
+This number is called *reference count*.
 Let's think about a scenario like this:

 - A calls `g_object_new` and owns an instance G.